Kazuchika Okada: Gedo's betrayal and various feuds (2018–2021)

-IWGP World Heavyweight Champion (2021–present)
+Championship reigns and departure (2021–2024)

 Following Will Ospreay relinquishing the IWGP World Heavyweight Championship after Wrestling Dontaku, Okada faced Shingo Takagi at Dominion 6.6 in Osaka-jo Hall in a losing effort for the vacant title.
 In October 2021, Okada would win the G1 Climax for the third time in his career, finishing top of his block with 16 points (a joint record for ten-man G1 blocks) and defeating Kota Ibushi in the tournament finals, and earning himself another shot at Takagi and the championship.
-After winning the G1, Okada requested that instead of a briefcase for a shot at the IWGP World Heavyweight Championship at Wrestle Kingdom, he be awarded the former IWGP Heavyweight Championship belt which Ibushi had retired earlier in 2021.
+After winning the G1, Okada requested that, instead of the usual briefcase and contract for the title shot at Wrestle Kingdom, he be awarded the former IWGP Heavyweight Championship belt which Ibushi had retired earlier in 2021.
 Okada's request was approved and he appeared at Road to Power Struggle on October 25 with the belt, and he would defeat Tama Tonga at the event to retain the certificate.
-On November 13, Okada returned to the US to defeat Buddy Matthews at Battle in the Valley.
-On Night 1 of Wrestle Kingdom 16, Okada defeated Takagi to win the IWGP World Heavyweight Championship for the first time.
-He would also retain it against a returning Ospreay on Night 2.
-On Night 3, Okada teamed with Hiroshi Tanahashi to defeat Pro Wrestling Noah's Keiji Mutoh and Kaito Kiyomiya.
+On November 13, Okada returned to the United States to defeat Buddy Matthews at Battle in the Valley.
+On night one of Wrestle Kingdom 16, Okada defeated Takagi to win the IWGP World Heavyweight Championship for the first time.
+On night two, he would also retain it against a returning Ospreay.
+On night three, Okada teamed with Hiroshi Tanahashi to defeat Pro Wrestling Noah's Keiji Muto and Kaito Kiyomiya.

-Okada's first title defence came on February 20, during the NJPW New Years Golden Series, where he defeated Tetsuya Naito.
-Okada once again teamed with Tanahashi alongside Tatsumi Fujinami to defeat Zack Sabre Jr, Minoru Suzuki and Yoshiaki Fujiwara, at the NJPW 50th Anniversary Show on March 1.
-On April 9, Okada defeated Sabre Jr, who had won the New Japan Cup, at Hyper Battle.
+Okada's second title defense came on February 20, during the NJPW New Years Golden Series, where he defeated Tetsuya Naito.
+Okada once again teamed with Tanahashi alongside Tatsumi Fujinami to defeat Zack Sabre Jr., Minoru Suzuki and Yoshiaki Fujiwara, at the NJPW 50th Anniversary Show on March 1.
+On April 9, Okada defeated Sabre, who had won the New Japan Cup, at Hyper Battle.
 On May 1, Okada once again defeated Naito at Wrestling Dontaku.
 After being attacked by the returning Jay White, Okada was scheduled to face White at Dominion 6.12 in Osaka-jo Hall.
 White defeated Okada for the World Championship at the event, ending Okada's reign at 159 days.